ISILab-Utalca/isilab-website/content/documentation/tutorials/lbs/installation.md

 ## Installation
 LBS, an extension for Unity Engine, follows a standard installation process similar to other Unity extensions.
 Below are the necessary steps for installation:

-System Requirements: This extension is developed to be compatible with Unity versions 2022.3.3f1 or higher.
+System Requirements: This extension is developed to be compatible with **Unity 6 versions 6000.40.3f1** or higher.
 Download the asset package: To start the installation, it is required to download the asset package LBS.package.
 Once downloaded, simply have Unity Engine open and double-click on the downloaded file.
 The engine will recognize the package and open a window that will facilitate its import.
-Additional dependencies: It is important to note that this tool has dependencies with Newtonsoft Json.
-If this is not installed previously, the project may present multiple errors.
-To solve this, make sure to install it from Unity's Package Manager.
+S

 ## Usage
 To start working, select the ISILab window in **Window>ISILab>LevelBuildingSidekick**, this will open the main window of the tool with which you can start working.
 Next, we will provide a series of general descriptions that you can follow to manage the tool: